tbrumbaugh5396/git-explanation/README.md

 ### 2. Git Basics
 [Table of Contents](#Table-of-Contents)

+This chapters covers every basic command you need to do the vast majority of the things in Git.
+This includes:
+- How to initialize a repository
+- How to start and stop tracking files
+- How to stage and commit changes
+- How to setup .gitignore
+- How to undo mistakes
+- How to browse the history of a repository
+- How to view changes between commits
+- How to push and pull from remote repositories

 ### 2.1 Git Basics - Getting a Git Repository
 [Table of Contents](#Table-of-Contents)

-This chapters covers every basic command you need to do the vast majority of the things in Git.
-You'll be able to configure and initialize a repository, begin and stop tracking files, and stage and commit changes.
-We will show how to set up Git to ignore certain files and file patterns, hwo to undo mistakes quickly and easily, how to browse the history of your project and view changes between commits, and how a push and pull from remote repositories.

 #### Getting a Git Repository
 There are 2 ways to get a Git repository: